csdms/ivy/lessons/jupyter/index.md

 with the ability to display tabular data and graphics, as well as interactive displays with widgets.
 A notebook is made of cells.
-Each cell can hold code, text (using Markdown), equations, or visualizations.
+Each cell can hold code, formatted text (using Markdown), equations, or visualizations.

 To get a sense of their popularity, by [one estimate](https://github.com/parente/nbestimate/blob/master/estimate.ipynb), there are currently over 7.5 million notebooks hosted on GitHub.
 The estimate is presented, of course, in a notebook.

-The majority of the CSDMS Ivy course material is built as Notebooks.
+The majority of the CSDMS Ivy course material is built as notebooks.

 ## Resources